newrelic/FY23SKO-OaC/Part_3-Deploying_New_Relic.md

 2) Create an Ansible playbook

 Ansible playbooks are the actions Ansible will execute on the hosts.
-Let's create a file called `newrelic-playbook.yml` and add the following content.
+Let's create a file called `newrelic-playbook.yml` in the `ansible` folder and add the following content.

 ```
 ---